Heisenberk/Heisenberk.github.io/_posts/2020-06-03-Making-Memory-Dump.md

 LiME	mem.dmp
 ```

-Then , you can analyse the result with volatility.
+Then, you can analyse the result with volatility.
 Do not forget to determine the correct profile before.